 Generative AI has the potential to significantly benefit the contact center for both agents and customers.
 Currently many organizations struggle with agent staff shortages and high labor expenses, which make up 95% of contact center costs, according to Gartner.
 Companies who use generative AI to automate even parts of interactions, such as identifying a customer’s policy number, will greatly reduce time spent on tasks typically supported by humans.

-AI-powered bots can use natural language to perform a sentiment analysis, empathize with unhappy customers and improve their experiences.
-They are able to not only answer questions but have conversations with customers both digitally and with voice.
+AI-powered chatbots can use natural language processing to perform a sentiment analysis, empathize with unhappy customers and improve their experiences.
+Using both unsupervised and supervised learning, advanced language models can answer questions and have conversations with customers across both text and voice channels.

 People working in customer service are faced with the need to learn and access a lot of information to serve customers.
 There is a paradigm shift happening in support organizations from search to answers.
 Generative AI can improve the self-serve knowledge base experience to help customers find answers quickly and intuitively on their own.

 With LLMs, customers will be able to ask a question and get a high quality answer right away, structured like a conversation with a human, instead of the traditional list of results.
-To accomplish this, companies will need to invest in training models to be tuned to their specific domains.
+To accomplish this, companies will need to invest in training machine learning using techniques like supervised learning to fine-tune them to their specific domains.

 We will cover generative AI’s impact on search further below.

 Generative AI can be a powerful way to create interactions with customers at a deeply personal level.
 AI models are capable of analyzing massive amounts of customer data, such as purchasing behavior and profile data, to understand what a customer wants and respond in a human-like way.
-Over time, the AI model will improve its performance on serving customers as it gathers more information and learns through trial and error.
+With continual learning, the AI model will improve its performance on serving customers as it gathers more information and learns through trial and error over time.

 In the area of customer self service, generative AI can also help solve the comprehension problem.
 This is the failure of getting a customer a satisfactory answer because the content isn’t relevant to them or they don’t understand the terminology.
 AI can fill in the gaps that lead to failures in addressing customers’ inquiries by automatically adjusting content to their levels of expertise or experience.